 Positive feedback gave her further confidence to push forward and launch BearHugs – bespoke gift packages filled with handmade treats designed to capture the warmth and comfort of a hug.

-In less than a year, Faye sold more than 1,000 BearHug boxes and had forged a philanthropic partnership with the charity Post Pals.
+In less than a year, Faye sold more than 1,000 BearHug boxes and had forged a philanthropic partnership with the charity Post Pals, sending gifts to seriously ill children and their siblings.

 Faye’s commitment and determination to break down the barriers and limitations of her illness are extraordinary.
-She has made BearHugs a success and hopes to use it to support others living with chronic illness in the future.
+She has made BearHugs a success and hopes to use it to continue offer flexible working opportunities to those living with chronic illness.